Art Therapy: Benefits For Anxiety

 Everyone manages anxiety differently

-Art therapy and anxiety
+Art therapy for treating anxiety

 As defined by the American Psychological Association, art therapy is “the use of artistic activities, such as painting and clay modeling, in psychotherapy and rehabilitation.”
 A qualified art therapist may mix it with more traditional methods through the course of treatment to provide their clients with optimal opportunities for self-expression.